Explore the medications listed in our database.

 What form(s) does this medication come in?

-Each mL of vinblastine sulfate injection contains 1 mg vinblastine.
+Each mL of vinblastine sulfate injection contains 1 mg of vinblastine.
 Nonmedicinal ingredients: sodium chloride 0.9% in water for injection, sodium hydroxide, and/or sulphuric acid as pH adjusters.

 How should I use this medication?